JasonLocklin/Dissertation/VWM/Introduction.md

 spatial attention [@Striemer2007, @Nijboer2008], there is a small, but increasing set of neglect deficits that are not improved [@Rousseaux2006, @Striemer2010tpd].
-Many of these findings make use of perceptual tasks, such the perceptual judgement of spatial extent [@Dijkerman2003, @Striemer2010dpm], and chimeric faces tasks[@Ferber2003, @Sarri2006].
+Many of these findings make use of perceptual tasks, such the perceptual judgment of spatial extent [@Dijkerman2003, @Striemer2010dpm], and chimeric faces tasks[@Ferber2003, @Sarri2006].
 It may be the case then that prisms operate on neural systems important for the deployment of